quailyquaily/quaily-docs/docs/writer/delivery.md

 ## Delivery Channel Settings

-Please refer to the document [Channel Settings](./channel-settings).
+Please refer to the document [Sending Settings](./channel-settings).

 ## Deliver an Article